 But the quality experience of a slightly more expensive, expertly hand-rolled cigar could be just the thing for you!
 You can find premium cigars for around £10, so while there are cheaper options out there, this is still a reasonable price!

-To help you on your journey, here are some cigars we recommend for beginners.
+To help you on your journey, take a look at the best cigars for beginners.

 Understanding Cigar Sizes